 The PASSPORT clinical trial is researching whether a new investigational study drug can slow disease progression in study participants with PSP.
-We’re looking to recruit approximately 396 adults from various countries to participate.Recruitment to join the clinical trial is now underway.

 The main clinical trial lasts just over a year.
 It is divided into a 6-week screening period and a 52-week double-blind dosing period.
 Once this portion of the clinical trial concludes, there will also be an opportunity to participate in an open-label dosing period.